Robust Inference on Average Treatment Effects with Possibly More Covariates than Observations: Abstract

 \section{Abstract}

 This paper concerns robust inference on average treatment effects following model selection.
-In the selection on observables framework, we show how to construct confidence intervals based on a doubly-robust estimator that are robust to model selection errors and prove that they are valid uniformly over a large class of treatment effect models.
-The class allows for multivalued treatments with heterogeneous effects (in observables), general heteroskedasticity, and selection amongst (possibly) more covariates than observations.
-Our estimator attains the semiparametric efficiency bound under appropriate conditions.
-Precise conditions are given for any model selector to yield these results, and we show how to combine data-driven selection with economic theory.
-For implementation, we give a specific proposal for selection based on the group lasso, which is particularly well-suited to treatment effects data, and derive new results for high-dimensional, sparse multinomial logistic regression.
-A simulation study shows our estimator performs very well in finite samples over a wide range of models.
-Revisiting the National Supported Work demonstration data, our method yields accurate estimates and tight confidence intervals.
+Under selection on observables, we construct confidence intervals using a doubly-robust estimator that are robust to model selection errors and prove their uniform validity over a large class of models that allows for multivalued treatments with heterogeneous effects and selection amongst (possibly) more covariates than observations.
+The semiparametric efficiency bound is attained under appropriate conditions.
+Precise conditions are given for any model selector to yield these results, and we specifically propose the group lasso, which is apt for treatment effects, and derive new results for high-dimensional, sparse multinomial logistic regression.
+Both a simulation study and revisiting the National Supported Work demonstration show our estimator performs well in finite samples.